iris-hep/iris-hep.github.io/_posts/2019-09-10-usatlas-bootcamp.md

 postbanner: /assets/images/posts/2019-09-10-usatlas-bootcamp-class.jpg
 ---

-IRIS-HEP/FIRST-HEP partnered with the Software Carpentries and USATLAS for the first USATLAS Bootcamp, held at the Lawrence Berkeley National Laboratory.
-This five day training event taught four basic computing skills: version control, build systems, continuous integration/testing, and containers, and then followed up each day with an ATLAS specific lesson over that topic.
+IRIS-HEP/FIRST-HEP partnered with the Software Carpentries and USATLAS for the first USATLAS Bootcamp, held at Lawrence Berkeley National Laboratory.
+Four instructors from ATLAS, two from Software Carpentries, and two from IRIS-HEP were involved, along with five helpers from ATLAS.
+This five day training event taught four basic computing skills: version control, build systems, continuous integration/testing, and containers.
+Each day was followed up with an ATLAS specific lesson over that topic.
 For the final half-day, instructors proposed a set of topics and the students voted on them; the top three topics were then taught in parallel sessions.
+A couple of hours one day were set aside for a career panel, where students heard from six people from careers after working on ATLAS or anther HEP experiment.

+Feedback from the workshop was overwhelmingly positive.
+Out of the participants, 31 students completed the postmortum survey.
+Students had a great time and built connections to other ATLAS collaborators and with several IRIS-HEP members; everyone said they met at least four new collaboration members.
+Several social activities were planned, such as a pizza lunch, two dinners at a local restaurants, and a visit to the Berkeley Bowl; a nearby supermarket that has become a local favorite.

+The material from the workshop is available online.
+The [workshop website](https://smeehan12.github.io/2019-08-19-usatlas-computing-bootcamp/) and [Indico page](https://indico.cern.ch/event/816946/) are excellent places to go to find out more about the material taught in workshop, including the pre-workshop setup and installation guides.
+The sessions in the workshop are listed in the table below.

 <div style="clear:both"></div>